The human eye is a spherical structure which fits in the eye socket in the skull bone. There are following main parts in the human eye.

-Irish: Irish is made of muscles.
-They control the size of opening if pupil.
+Iris: Iris is made of muscles.
+These muscles control the size of opening of pupil.

 Malfunctions of Eyes:

 Cataract: In old age the cornea becomes cloudy.
 This reduces the vision in old age.
 Cataract can be cured by eye surgery.
 Sometimes, artificial lens is also transplanted during cataract surgery.
 This is called Intra Ocular Lens Transplantation.

 Myopia: Myopia is also known as near-sightedness.
 A person with myopia can see nearby objects clearly but cannot see distant objects distinctly.
 In a myopic eye, the image of a distant object is formed in front of the retina and not at the retina itself.
 This defect may arise due to

 - excessive curvature of the eye lens, or

 Correction of Myopia: This defect can be corrected by using a concave lens of suitable power.
 A concave lens of suitable power will bring the image back on to the retina and thus the defect is corrected.

 Hypermetropia: Hypermetropia is also known as far-sightedness.
 A person with hypermetropia can see distant objects clearly but cannot see nearby objects distinctly.
 The near point, for the person, is farther away from the normal near point (25 cm).
 Such a person has to keep a reading material much beyond 25 cm from the eye for comfortable reading.
 This is because the light rays from a nearby object are focused at a point behind the retina.
 This defect arises either because

 - the focal length of the eye lens is too long, or

 Correction of Hypermetropia: This defect can be corrected by using a convex lens of appropriate power.
 Eye-glasses with converging lenses provide the additional focusing power required for forming the image on the retina.